Lodge (company)

-Lodge Manufacturing Company is an American manufacturer of cast iron cookware based in South Pittsburg, Tennessee.
+Lodge Manufacturing Company is an American manufacturer of cast-iron cookware based in South Pittsburg, Tennessee.
 Founded in 1896 by Joseph Lodge, Lodge Manufacturing is one of America's oldest cookware companies in continuous operation.
 It is still owned and managed by the descendants of the Lodge family.
 Most cast iron sold by Lodge is produced in its foundry in South Pittsburg, which has been in operation since the company was founded.

 History

+Joseph Lodge traveled the US before going to work on the railroads in Cuba, before returning to Tennessee.
+Joseph built the Lodge Family home in 1877 and then open their first foundry in 1896 named the Blacklock Foundry.

+In 1910, the Blacklock Foundry burned down and when Joseph Lodge rebuilt, he re-named the company, Lodge Manufacturing.

-Founded in 1896 by Joseph Lodge, Lodge Manufacturing is one of America's oldest cookware companies in continuous operation.
+Lodge Manufacturing is one of America's oldest cookware companies in operation.
 Joseph Lodge and his wife settled in South Pittsburg, Tennessee, a town of 3,000 people along the Tennessee River beside the Cumberland Plateau.
-The Lodge Manufacturing Company has operated continuously in the same location ever since, and holds the title of being the oldest cast iron cookware manufacturer in the US.
+The Lodge family has kept in Marion County in Tennessee and employing its residents.
+The towns population at 3,100, 400 of which are employed by Lodge.